Teen Mom Wins Scholarship for Online Accounting Degree

 Scholarship for Online Accounting Degree Eases Financial Stress

-from Get Educated has eased some of the financial burden on Brittany and her family.
+Winning a scholarship from Get Educated has eased some of the financial burden on Brittany and her family.
 After all, raising a family and going to school full-time can be expensive—especially when you're 18 years old.
 The award money of $1,000 will cover almost half of her summer tuition costs, she notes.
 Brittany intends to continuously attend school and graduate as quickly as possible.

 Future Plans for Masters Degree and CPA